 Fall is such a beautiful time of year.
 Although I’m always sad to say goodbye to the fresh garden produce, I do enjoy the break that winter brings in the harvesting and preserving season.

-The coming of a new season brings another chance for us to save money in different ways.
-There are many great ways to save money in the fall and I’m excited to share those with you today so that you can make the most of your fall!
+There are many ways to save money with the changes into the fall season.
+Each season brings new ways that you can save even more of your valuable money and I’m excited to share those with you today so that you can make the most of your fall!

 Extend Your Garden Season

 This year we’ve finally begun to use cold frame hoop houses over our garden and I can’t believe we haven’t done this before!
 A cold frame of any kind can help to extend your garden growing season by weeks or even months.
 You may not be able to continue to the garden through the winter if you live in a very cold area like we do, but you can still extend your season past the frost.

 We constructed a simple hoop frame over the top of our new raised beds with some pvc pipe and 4 mil clear plastic.
 I’m using rocks and clamps to hold it down in the wind and it seems to hold up well.
 In the spring we did have some 60 mph wind gusts that tore the frame off but thankfully it seems to hold up well with anything below that.

 Stock Up On School Supplies for the Entire Year

 Don’t skimp when it comes to school supply sales.
 Now is the best time of the year to stock up on whatever you can get a good price on and will use.
 During these sales, pick up what you think you can use within the next year until they will go on sale again.
 Even if you don’t think you need school supplies, go shopping for office supplies!

 — Here are more tips on Back to School Shopping.